iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

     // Warning: (ae-incompatible-release-tags) The symbol "queryPreviousTxnId" is marked as @public, but its signature references "IModelJsNative" which is marked as @internal queryPreviousTxnId(txnId: IModelJsNative.TxnIdString): IModelJsNative.TxnIdString;
     reinstateTxn(): IModelStatus_2;
-    reportError(error: ValidationError): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "reportError" is marked as @public, but its signature references "ValidationError" which is marked as @internal reportError(error: ValidationError): void;
     reverseAll(): IModelStatus_2;
     reverseSingleTxn(): IModelStatus_2;
     // Warning: (ae-incompatible-release-tags) The symbol "reverseTo" is marked as @public, but its signature references "IModelJsNative" which is marked as @internal reverseTo(txnId: IModelJsNative.TxnIdString): IModelStatus_2;
     reverseTxns(numOperations: number): IModelStatus_2;
-    readonly validationErrors: ValidationError[];
+    // Warning: (ae-incompatible-release-tags) The symbol "validationErrors" is marked as @public, but its signature references "ValidationError" which is marked as @internal readonly validationErrors: ValidationError[];
 }